TimothyThomasson/CART353/ForcesAssignment/ReadMe.txt

 ...

-Delete all the right files.
-Mine Sweeper window shoots away.
+Try to delete all the files.
+Mine Sweeper window shoots you away.

 :)